MI-OSiRIS/mi-osiris.github.io/publications.md

 <a href="https://indico.cern.ch/event/523410/contributions/2355721/">OSiRIS contribution</a> from <a href="https://indico.cern.ch/event/523410/overview">XRootD Workshop</a> at ICEPP, Tokyo.

 <a href="https://indico.cern.ch/event/531810/contributions/2326471/">OSiRIS contribution</a> from <a href="https://indico.cern.ch/event/531810/overview">HEPiX Fall 2016</a> at LBNL, Berkeley.

+<a href="https://itblog.sandisk.com/sciences-data-challenge-university-solving-collaboration-disconnect/">UM CNSECCS and OSiRIS featured</a> on HGST SanDisk blog discussing the challenges of scientific collaboration on big data.

 <a href="https://indico.cern.ch/event/466991/contributions/1143627/">OSiRIS contribution</a> from <a href="https://indico.cern.ch/event/466991/">HEPiX Spring 2016</a> at DESY, Zeuthen.